dtcarls/fantasy_football_chat_bot/README.md

 - END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
 (2020-12-30 by default)
 - LEAGUE_YEAR: ESPN League year to look at (2020 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
-- INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
+- INIT_MSG: The message that the bot will say when it is started (can be blank or deleted for no message)
 - TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
 - RANDOM_PHRASE: If set to True, when matchups are posted on Tuesday it will also include a random phrase
+- WAIVER_REPORT: If set to True, will provide a waiver report of add/drops. :warning: ESPN_S2 and SWID are required for this to work :warning:
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation